frkatona/teensy-ekit-module/README.md

 3. Open the serial monitor to view the output.
 4. The system will read the sensor values and send MIDI notes based on the detected peaks.

+REMEMBER to adjust the length of the trigger array if you have more or fewer sensors.
+Is this how C++ programmers really live?

 ## To-do

 - [ ] implement a more robust peak detection algorithm that monitors the trend in the signal rise and decay